IanGlass/Jira-Helper/README.md

 * In the development
 * In design
 * In test and waiting release
 3).
-Displays current build tickets with the suffix of '-1' in one of three stages:
+Displays current build tickets with the suffix of *-1* in one of three stages:
 * In development
 * In design
 * In test and waiting release

 ## Automated Cleanup
 The program can also perform automated cleanup in the background.
 An automated message (user defined) is sent to waiting on customer tickets which have not had a reply for longer than a user defined period.
-This function can be toggled with the 'Clean Queue' button.
-The ticket is then set to 'Resolved' unless the customer replied, in which case it returns to the waiting on support queue.
-The transition to resolve tickets must be named 'Resolve this issue' for this functionality to work.
+This function can be toggled with the *Clean Queue* button.
+The ticket is then set to *Resolved* unless the customer replied, in which case it returns to the waiting on support queue.
+The transition to resolve tickets must be named *Resolve this issue* for this functionality to work.

 ##User Configuration
-The user must provide the following information which can be entered into the 'Settings' tab:
+The user must provide the following information which can be entered into the *Settings* tab:
 * The Jira project URL
 * The Jira user as an email address
 * The user API key